hynekb/github.io/docs/agilitya03.md

   Results of AAC trials are kept in AAC database and are available on the *aactrialresults* web page.
   The dog achievements, such as **Qs** and **titles** are recorded and referred to by AAC as *Dog Achievement Page*.

-  The application downloads your *Dog Achievement Page*, presents it on an iPhone and allows you to sort your dogs data by a *trial year*, *leg name*, *trial judge* and *trial host*.
+  The application downloads your *Dog Achievement Page*, presents it on a phone and allows you to sort your dogs data by a *trial year*, *leg name*, *trial judge* and *trial host*.